shaj13/raft/README.md

 - [ ] check the conf change v2 in etcd
 - [ ] generete grpc under standalone package.
 - [ ] Repair wall
-- [ ] disk check all logs
+- [ ] remove retry after from linear read
-- [ ] remoce retry after from linear read
+- [ ] rename fsm to state machine and expose it to public